 - We’re implementing sexual and reproductive health programs to empower youth to take responsibility for their health, including education on preventing early pregnancy

 - We’ve trained hundreds caregivers on at-home early learning strategies

-- Our sponsorship-supported education programs are helping prepare little ones for schooling, restore schools, provide classroom materials, train teachers and support parent teacher associations
+- Our education programs are helping prepare little ones for schooling, restore schools, provide classroom materials, train teachers and support parent teacher associations

 - We’re working with education systems to deliver basic health services and foster lifelong healthy hygiene habits

 - We’re providing nutrition education and training teachers on nutrition education strategies

 - We’re helping adolescents make successful transitions to adulthood, including strategies for economic opportunities and activities to foster better adult-youth communication

 - We’re identifying at-risk children and referring them for support, and we’re offering community-based activities to help prevent violence toward children

 - We’re fighting for the rights of Haitian children, promoting positive discipline instead of corporal punishment at home and in schools – plus educating children on the defense and promotion of their rights